 Journaling allows you to express your voice in what you truly think and feel.

-Through journaling you can give yourself quality “Mindful” moments.
+With journaling you can give yourself quality “Mindful” moments.

 We all know it’s essential that we have to manage our own fibromyalgia, to give ourselves self care and remember to pace.
-There’s nothing quite like some quiet time amongst all the clatter that goes on in our lives and a time to silence all the internal chatter causing our sensitivities to run riot.
+There’s nothing quite like some quiet time in amongst all the clatter that goes on in our lives and a time to silence all that internal chatter causing our sensitivities to run riot.

 When we find ourselves spending a lot of time in our heads, why not make it a good place to be?
-Journal writing helps you to mindfully reflect and bring clarity to disordered thinking giving some space to write a few lines and acknowledge some gratitude in your life.
+Journal writing helps you to mindfully reflect and bring clarity to disordered thinking, giving you some space to write a few lines and to acknowledge some gratitude in your life.
 To create a shift sometimes all it takes is to notice the small stuff, like a flower or the sounds of nature.
 It’s amazing what you can find when you actively search for it!
 Here a few benefits of journal writing for fibromyalgia: